rails/rails/guides/source/action_controller_advanced_topics.md

 end
 ```

-The above code sends the next line only after the singer has completed the previous
-line.

 #### Streaming Considerations

 Streaming arbitrary data is an extremely powerful tool.
 As shown in the previous
 examples, you can choose when and what to send across a response stream.
-However,
-you should also note the following things:
+However, you should also note the following things:

 * Each response stream creates a new thread and copies over the thread local
   variables from the original thread.
 Having too many thread local variables can